Traveling while queer can be an eye-opener.

 The question to really ask is- do I want to live my life in fear?
 Or get the hell out there and ENJOY the BEAUTY of this world that we live in???
 I’m sure you can guess I’d obviously say and recommend to ditch the fear and go live.
 See the world before it’s too late!
 Start checking off the items on that bucket-list, and if you don’t have a bucket list… pause here, go get a notebook, your favorite pen, and start writing one.
 Come back to this post when you’re done.

 So now that that’s out of the way, I’ve put together a list of LGBT FRIENDLY destinations you should definitely check out.
-Ones that will inspire you, you’ll enjoy, and that are FUN for the GAYS!
+Ones that will inspire you, you’ll enjoy, and that are fun for LGBT community!

 Most are based on my personal experience there, and a few were added in based off researching places for MY bucket list!